-PayPal operates as a technology platform company that enables digital and mobile payments on behalf of consumers and merchants.
+PayPal is a technology platform company that enables digital and mobile payments on behalf of consumers and merchants.
 The company offers online payment solutions.
 PayPal serves customers worldwide.

 - Women comprise 36% of PayPal’s board of directors and 30% of its executive management team.
 Including individuals from diverse ethnic groups, the percentages increase to 45% of board members and 50% of executive management.

 - The company launched a diverse hiring initiative in 2019 focused on director-level-and-above positions and then expanded it to all roles in 2020.
 In 2019, 34% of open positions were filled by externally sourced diverse candidates.
 In 2020, the company maintained global gender pay equity and US ethnic pay equity in salary and bonuses for the fifth consecutive year.

 - PayPal CEO Dan Schulman has been a vocal proponent of the company’s mission to democratize payments and to support women and minorities while speaking out against policies and actions antithetical to that mission.
 During the pandemic, the company transitioned nearly 100% of its global workforce to remote work or flexible work arrangements, pledged to continue paying employees unable to work because of the impacts of COVID-19 and strengthened programs focused on employee wellness.